 - TVs and their accessories (VCR’s, DVD players, video games consoles, etc.)

-adding machines, answering machines, back-up drives, beepers, Blackberries, blood glucometers, blood glucose meters, cables, cable TV boxes, calculators, camcorders, cameras (digital and film), cash registers, CD cases, CD players, CDs, cell phones, central processing units, circuit boards, compact discs, compact disks, computer network equipment, computer peripherals, cords, CPUs, CRT monitors, CRTs, desktop computers, DVD cases, DVD players, DVDs, electronic organizers, external drives, external hard drives, flash drives, floppy discs, floppy disks, Gameboys, hard drives, inkjet cartridges, inkjet printers, iPads, iPhones, iPods, joy sticks, keyboards, laptop computers, laser printers, laser printer cartridges, LCD monitors, LED monitors, mice, modems, monitors, MP3 players, network equipment, Nintendo consoles, Ninetendo DX, organizers, pagers, Palm Pilots, PDAs, projectors, radios, remote controls, routers, scanners, screens, servers, speakers, stereos, SyQuest drives, thumb drives, toner cartridges, TVs, VCRs, video-game controllers, video game players, Xbox consoles, Wi consoles, Wi controllers, wires, word processors, zip drives
+adding machines, answering machines, back-up drives, beepers, Blackberries, blood glucometers, blood glucose meters, cables, cable TV boxes, calculators, camcorders, cameras (digital and film), cash registers, CD cases, CD players, CDs, cell phones, central processing units, circuit boards, compact discs, compact disks, computer network equipment, computer peripherals, cords, CPUs, CRT monitors, CRTs, desktop computers, DVD cases, DVD players, DVDs, electronic organizers, external drives, external hard drives, flash drives, floppy discs, floppy disks, Gameboys, hard drives, inkjet printers, iPads, iPhones, iPods, joy sticks, keyboards, laptop computers, laser printers, laser printer cartridges, LCD monitors, LED monitors, mice, modems, monitors, MP3 players, network equipment, Nintendo consoles, Ninetendo DX, organizers, pagers, Palm Pilots, PDAs, projectors, radios, remote controls, routers, scanners, screens, servers, speakers, stereos, SyQuest drives, thumb drives, TVs, VCRs, video-game controllers, video game players, Xbox consoles, Wi consoles, Wi controllers, wires, word processors, zip drives

 Small appliances with minor electronic components (for example coffee makers).
 See Appliances.

 Electronics are accepted at the Drop-off Center in the Hazardous Materials Recycling area.